FedericoDiMarzo/GravityDrumMachine/README.md

 To create interesting and everchanging percussive textures, we thought it could be particularly useful to superimpose different chaotic rhythmic elements to simpler patterns.

-The concept of unpredictability, has already been covered from hardware and software drum-machine manufactures in terms of conditional step triggering or geometrical pseudo randomization.
+The concept of unpredictability has already been covered from hardware and software drum-machine manufactures in terms of conditional step triggering or geometrical pseudo randomization.
 Anyway, we wandered more and thought about: *what if we could develop a system that automates sound morphing and generation according to the laws of nature?*